baphled/acceptable_model/README.md

       end
     end

-Wouldn't that be cool, our models shouldn't know about presentation logic and our controller should be a thin as possible
+Wouldn't that be cool, our models shouldn't know about presentation logic and our controller should be a thin as possible.
+We also get the bonus of not having to worry about the response type, allowing us to focus on the task at hand.

 By default AcceptableModel::Artist will include all accessor methods that the Artist class exposes whilst knowing about how to deal with the models relationships and representing this in a HATEOAS format.

-### Separating presentation with versioning
+### Setting up AcceptableModel

-This is all well and good but we may want to version our responses and respond differently dependantly on the format and version specified by a user.
+This is all well and good but we may want to version our responses and respond differently based on the response type and/or version specified by a user.

-Typically we would put these details in our controllers or create seperate views.
+Typically we would put these details in our controllers or create separate views dependant on the version.
+This is all kinds of annoying.

 AcceptableModel takes this one step further and totally removes the need for either by providing a simple DSL to allow you to specify the